frosit/magerun-rewritetoolset/docs/commands.md

 ### rewrites:url:whitelist

 Combines, filters and compares all urls from sources to the rewrites table for whitelisting important rewrites.
-Refer to the wiki for more information about the whitelist methodology which is a safegaurd for valuable rewrites.
+Refer to the [wiki](https://github.com/frosit/magerun-rewritetoolset/wiki) for more information about the whitelist methodology which is a safeguard for valuable rewrites.

 * development, tested